ghostop14/gr-lfast/README.md

 make

-sudo make install
+[sudo] make install

 sudo ldconfig

-If each step was successful (don�t overlook the �sudo ldconfig� step).
+If each step was successful (do not overlook the "sudo ldconfig" step).